-Colas banned in K'taka hospitals, educational institutions
+Colas banned in K'taka hospitals, institutions

 Many organisations and student associations had protested against the colas and demanded its ban, he recalled.